Cyrof/reset-rabbit-POC/readme.md

             - 3 Wazuh containers (server, API, and Elasticsearch) for enhanced logging and attack detection.
         - `wazuh/manager/`: Contains:
             - `local_rules.xml`: Custom Wazuh rules for detecting HTTP/2 DoS attacks.
+        - `postfix/`: Contains:
+            - `Dockerfile`: Used to build the Postfix SMTP server as a relay.
+            - `entrypoint.sh`: Entrypoint script for configuring Postfix at runtime.

 ---